The-Poolz/EthSmartContractIO/README.md

 [![SonarScanner for .NET 6](https://github.com/The-Poolz/RPCToolkit/actions/workflows/dotnet.yml/badge.svg)](https://github.com/The-Poolz/RPCToolkit/actions/workflows/dotnet.yml)
 [![CodeFactor](https://www.codefactor.io/repository/github/the-poolz/ethsmartcontractio/badge)](https://www.codefactor.io/repository/github/the-poolz/ethsmartcontractio)

-`SmartContractIO` is a .NET library aimed at simplifying the interaction with Ethereum smart contracts.
+`EthSmartContractIO` is a .NET library aimed at simplifying the interaction with Ethereum smart contracts.
 It allows developers to execute actions on the Ethereum network by wrapping the complexity of Ethereum RPC calls into a more manageable, high-level API.

 ## Navigation